 As a divemaster, Sutherland takes a special interest in marine conservation.
 Every year Akasha partners with photographer Karim Iliya to photograph and document pristine underwater ecosystems.
 Most recently they explored the Maldives and the far reaches of the Indonesian archipelago Raja Ampat, in an effort to bring awareness to the increasing concerns of climate change, plastic pollution and overfishing.
 Sutherland also helped create the first ever WWF Earth Hour submerged diving event while working as campaign coordinator in Sydney, Australia.

-Akasha leads a nomadic lifestyle, having worked and lived in Ethiopia, Hawaii, Guatemala, Turks & Caicos, Australia, Uganda, Argentina, and coffee shops around the world.
+Akasha leads a nomadic lifestyle, having worked and lived in Ethiopia, Hawaii, Guatemala, Indonesia, Turks & Caicos, Australia, Uganda, Argentina, and coffee shops around the world.
 She joined Virtual Wonders as Director of Communications with an intent to use the power of media to protect the planet's most vulnerable places and nurture people's innate curiosity.

 Chris Millbern - Director of Field Operations

 Chris Millbern is an explorer, photographer and interdisciplinary scientist with a fond love for all things underwater and a knack for picking the toughest jobs offered to him.
 His photographic work is currently featured online with National Geographic and spans international adoption by government agencies, universities, non-profits, and major corporations alike.